 There are many source control systems however, in the initial release of DevOps Center it is integrated with GitHub.
 The good news is that you can use the GitHub free tier.
 BitBucket is on the roadmap as the next source control system to be supported.

-DevOps Center: Limitations & Partner Extensions
+Salesforce DevOps Center Limitations & Partner Extensions

 DevOps Center is not a full DevOps product.
 It does not have metadata backup and rollback, testing, ticketing integrations and conflict checking.
 It is an elegant deployment tool ties to source xontrol that is easy to implement and free.

 There are some limitations that need to be considered when planning the migration.
 Allowing partners to develop low-cost extensions that eliminate many of the issues that could prevent widescale adoption.
 Here are the current limitations of DevOps Center.